Dragon Fruit Facts

-Dragon Fruit serves as the common name for any of several species of cacti.
-It remains generally believed that these plants evolved as native to Central America and parts of Asia.
-In actuality, they originally evolved in Mexico.
+- Most notably, the term Dragon Fruit serves as the common name for any of four separate species of remarkable looking cacti.
+Quite surprisingly, a minor mystery still surrounds the plant.
+That’s because many generally believed that these plants evolved as native to Central America and parts of Asia.
+In actuality, it originally evolved in Mexico.

-European explorers later transported the plant to Europe, and then to Asia.
-Dragon Fruit varieties now occur in dozens of countries and on numerous islands.
+- However, partly due to its highly distinctive appearance, the highly unique fruit quickly spread to other parts of the globe.
+That’s due to the fact that early European explorers later transported the plant to Europe, and then to Asia.
+Furthermore, many varieties of these remarkable plants now occur in dozens of countries, as well as on numerous islands.

-These species of cacti rank among those rare few that blooms only at night.
-The flowers typically show white and grow comparatively large in size.
+- These species of cacti also hold yet another fascinating status, thereby distinguishing them from related species even further.
+This holds true due to the fact that the four types of Dragon Fruit rank among those rare few that blooms only at night.
+The flowers these flora produce typically show white.
+They also typically grow comparatively large in size.

 Dragon Fruit Varieties and Cultivation

-Several varieties of Dragon Fruit currently exist.
-Each of these remains distinguished by the different colored flesh of the fruit of the plant.
+Since several varieties of Dragon Fruit currently exist, physical characteristics understandably exist.
+But, certain traits remain consistent between them all.
+Firstly, each of these remains distinguished by the different colored flesh of the fruit of the plant.
 These varieties include, white, red, and yellow.

-The variety possessing the white flesh remains by far the one most commonly seen and consumed.
-The fruits typically weigh between 0.33-2.2 lb (0.15-1 kg), depending upon the variety.
+Secondly, the variety possessing the white flesh remains by far the one most commonly seen and consumed.
+This holds true due to a variety of reasons, including taste, texture, and availability.
+Furthermore, the fruits of the plants typically weigh between 0.33-2.2 lb (0.15-1 kg), depending upon the variety.

-The blooms wilt very quickly after opening.
-Being night blooming in nature, they principally depend on bats and moths for pollination.
+The different forms of the amazing plant also have other physical traits in common, as well.
+One of these remains the fact that he blooms wilt very quickly after opening.
+The plants also bloom only at night.
+Being night blooming in nature, these principally depend on bats and moths for pollination.

 Dragon Fruit Consumption and Uses

-Many people consider the texture of the fruit of the Dragon Fruit to be rather similar to the kiwifruit.
-This happens due to the fact that the seeds grow tiny and crunchy.
+Many people find it appealing because they consider the texture of the fruit of the Dragon Fruit to be somewhat similar to the kiwifruit.
+This supposed similarity occurs due to the physical nature of the numerous seeds that it most commonly produces.
+That similarity is the fact that the seeds of all forms of the plant develop as quite tiny and crunchy, making for pleasant consumption.

-The flesh stays low in calories and possesses a slightly sweet taste.
-The seeds develop very rich in lipids, and they must be chewed.
-If not chewed they stay indigestible for humans.
+Furthermore, the flesh of each of the different types of Dragon Fruit develop as comparatively quite low in calories.
+In addition, the majority of consumers believe that it also possesses a slightly sweet taste.
+The seeds further develop very rich in lipids, and they must be chewed.
+If not chewed these unfortunately remain indigestible for humans.
 The skin also cannot be digested.

-The flowers themselves often get used for making tea.
-While not edible, the skin of the Dragon Fruit contains organic compounds currently being studied for possible cancer-fighting properties.
+Additionally, the flowers themselves often get used for the making of tea.
+While not edible in itself, the skin of the fascinating fruit nevertheless holds great promise for researchers.
+That holds true due to what lies within it.
+Researchers discovered that the outer peel of the fruits of the plants contains organic compounds currently being studied for possible cancer-fighting properties.